ShaunCurtis/Blazr.Diode/README.md

 }
 ```

-The library provides a server based implementation of the pattern over Entity Framework Core.
+The library provides two implementations:
+ - A server based implementation of the pattern over Entity Framework Core.
+ - An API implementation.

 ### Service Definitions